nsmp-dev/NeuroScreeper/ARCHITECTURE.md

 We also make sure to support occasional memory wipes so that the system can recover after a fix or change to the code.
 Support for build numbers allows for automatic memory wipe and recovery to prevent version differences causing breaking changes.
-All of the code is in raw Javascript.
+All the code is in raw Javascript.
 The code is kept simple to aid in teaching and readability.
 No libraries, typescript, syntactic sugar, or compilation allows the code to be read by a beginner.
 Nearly every single line of code is commented and explained.